Denisa Prochazka is an award-winning Canadian artist living in Ottawa, Ontario, Canada.

 Denisa was born in the Czech Republic and grew up playing with clay in her mother's ceramic studio.
-Her mother was her first inspiration, muse and guide.
+Her mother was her first inspiration, muse, and guide.
 When her family immigrated to Canada at the age of thirteen, she continued her studies in fine art and sculpture, graduating from O.C.A.D University in Toronto.
-She was selected to complete her final year in Florence, Italy, where she experienced a life changing moment witnessing the awe-inspiring work of Michelangelo, who's sculptures had a tremendous influence of her sense of mastery.
-Her early childhood experience and love of clay led her back to this medium where she felt a complete freedom of expression through its tactile movement and flexibility, expressing feminine softness and high level of control, manifesting her visions into reality.
+She was selected to complete her final year in Florence, Italy, where she experienced a life-changing moment witnessing the awe-inspiring work of Michelangelo, whose sculptures had a tremendous influence on her.
+Her early childhood experience and love of clay led her back to this medium where she felt complete freedom of expression through its tactile movement and flexibility, expressing feminine softness and high level of control, manifesting her visions into reality.

 Denisa was a Finalist in the ARC 14th International Salon Competition, Sculpture Category 2019.